-Best for readers building a once-in-a-tournament trip around the opening match and Mexico City culture.
+Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 Opening Match Travel

-Mexico City World Cup 2026 Opening Match Travel Guide
+Mexico City World Cup 2026 Opening Match Travel: Hotels, Airport and Stadium Plan

 Last reviewed: May 13, 2026.
 Independent guide, not affiliated with FIFA.